-- Received one dose of the ChAdOx1 nCoV-19 vaccine: We will offer you a second dose of vaccine to complete your immunisation course.
-If you prefer to wait to receive a vaccine in the national rollout via the NHS then you - Received the control vaccine, MenACWY:
+Received one dose of the ChAdOx1 nCoV-19 vaccine: We will offer you a second dose of vaccine to complete your immunisation course.
+If you prefer to wait to receive a vaccine in the national rollout via the NHS then you may alternatively do that.

+Received the control vaccine, MenACWY: